Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 The included Wraith Stealth cooler is adequate for light editing workloads, though upgrading to a $30 tower cooler significantly improved performance consistency during longer editing sessions.
 The mature AM4 platform means you can build a complete system for under $500 including motherboard, memory, and storage.
 Customer images show the CPU in various budget builds, many paired with B550 motherboards and 16GB of DDR4 memory.

 For YouTubers editing 1080p content, students learning video editing, or anyone on a tight budget, the Ryzen 5 5500 offers the best entry point into AMD’s ecosystem without sacrificing essential editing capabilities.
+This is an excellent choice for those exploring YouTube video editing on a budget.

 Reasons to Buy